rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Suppe (2000): Death of positivism was a talk by Carl Hempel on March 26, 1969. [^Suppe2000]
     -   "Formulation and formalization of scientific theories" [^Hempel1974]
     -   Clarke & Primo (2004) [^Clarke2004]
--   Whetsell, T.A. & Shields, P.M.
-(2013).
-The dynamics of positivism in the study of public administration. [^Whetsell2013]
 -   Awodey, S. & Klein, C. (2004). *Carnap Brought Home: The View from Jena*. [^Awodey2004]
 -   Edmonds, D. (2020). *The Murder of Professor Schlick: The Rise and Fall of the Vienna Circle*. [^Edmonds2020]